 New Features in SAP PI

-The new features in SAP PI includes
+The new features in SAP PI include

 - Centralized monitoring based on SAP solution manager.